 "If nails and gunpowder are incorrect as the kegs' or barrels' contents, then there was the universal, as far as W.Va. was concerned, barrel of salt, which was part of the annual buy for any farm home, and did or did not W.Va. mine salt?
 Whether coal tar was or was not produced by the barrel in W.Va. at the time of the Seal's birth, I do not know; but there was rosin and flour, and maple sugar—and other sugar, mostly brown—came to hand in barrels; and there was the indispensable 'lasses barrel, hand-made from the finest maple or poplar staves, with perfect smoothness and holding from 25 to 50 gallons, according to family capacity; there were others for lye soap, for kraut, for pickles, cider, and vinegar.
 And in the stores, barrels of horseshoes, plow-points and dozens of other articles, including shoes with neither rights or lefts.
 All-in-all, so many uses for barrels, besides the 'porkbarrel,' abounded in W.Va. that it is not strange to find it incorporated into the State Seal.
 My guess for kegs is gunpowder and cut nails; for barrels; salt and kerosene."

 Curious motorists traveling the valley of the Little Kanawha southwest of Parkersburg may or may not stop at Burning Springs.
-Here a defunct country museum filled with oil-drilling paraphernalia is at least likely to cause curious travelers to slow down.
+Here a defunct country museum filled with oil-drilling paraphernalia is at least likely to cause curious travelers to slow down, but there's a strange and heroic history behind its great mystery.
 Read the full story here.